LazyTaz/multi_state_bloc/README.md

     }
 ```

-You can now retrieve the states from anywhere in your Bloc and in your View (as soon as you get bloc's reference) !
+You can now retrieve the states from anywhere in your Bloc and in your View !

 ### Inside your bloc